ratatech/fitm_audio_analyzer/README.md

 # FITM Audio Feature Analyzer

 This project is a Python-based tool for analyzing audio files and extracting detailed audio features.
-It uses an external executable to process audio files and generates a YAML file containing the extracted features.
+It uses the **Essentia Streaming Extractor Music** tool to process audio files and generates a YAML file containing the extracted features.
 The tool also includes functionality to parse the YAML file and visualize specific features using Python.

 ## Features
 - **Audio Feature Extraction**: Extracts low-level, rhythm, tonal, and other audio features from audio files.